MantasLukauskas/movie-review-task/README.md

 __3. Compare selected classification methods.
 Which one is better?
 Why?__

+As we can see information in table below accuracy of both models pretty similar KNN model have better precision that means that this model have high true positive over (true + false) positives but have low recall rate (a lot false negatives).
+If we are looking for bad reviews this model is not suitable for this task.
+Overall we can say that RF model is better in this example.

 | Method | Accuracy | F1 Score | Precision | Recall |
 | --- | --- | --- | --- | --- |
 | RF | 0.688701 | 0.664646 | 0.686848 | 0.643836 |